Generic filters

 SAY Clinical Supervisor and Outpatient Clinician

-Kellie Evans (she/her) began her career in 1992.
+Kellie (she/her) began her career in 1992.
 She holds an MSW from Norfolk State University and a BS in Human Services Counseling from Old Dominion University.
 Kellie is a Licensed Clinical Social Worker and a Certified Sex Offender Treatment Provider.
 She has worked at The Up Center in various roles since 2001.
-Currently, Kellie provides outpatient treatment services to children and families.
+Currently, Kellie provides outpatient treatment services to children and families in person in our Ghent, Portsmouth, and Suffolk Offices.
 She specializes in providing treatment to children and youth who have sexually harmful behavior.
-She is TF-CBT certified and provides clinical supervision to staff preparing for their license and certification.
+She is TF-CBT certified, working towards certification in EMDR, and provides clinical supervision to staff preparing for their license and certification.
 As a parent with lived experience, her passion lies in helping individuals and families find healing and hope.
 She lives in North Carolina on a farm with her husband and two adult children.
+Kellie sees clients in person in the Ghent, Portsmouth, and Suffolk offices, as well as via telehealth.

 Bill Brown, LCSW